Is Running Good in Menopause?

 • Nutrition management: to maintain energy balance and avoid energy deficiency

-At Radiance Physical Therapy in Durham, North Carolina, you will work with an experienced pelvic floor physical therapist collaborating with you using an integrative approach to help you keep enjoying running for years to come.
+At Radiance Physical Therapy in Durham, North Carolina, you will work with an experienced pelvic floor physical therapist who specializes in female athletes navigating hormonal transitions such as pregnancy, postpartum, and perimenopause.
+I collaborate with you using an integrative approach and my signature 4 step method to help you keep enjoying running for years to come and not be slowed down by perimenopausal symptoms such as fatigue and injury.

 • Comprehensive assessment of spine, hips, abdominals, and pelvic floor